-- Access Control in the Federated Enterprise - Session Migration across PCS and PPS using IF-MAP
+- "Access Control in the Federated Enterprise" on page 301 - "Session Migration across PCS and PPS using IF-MAP" on page 302

 Access Control in the Federated Enterprise

 In a federated enterprise, a user can log in to a PPS or PCS device for authentication or remote access and access the resource protected by the firewall connected to another PPS.
 The session information is shared across PPS or PCS device using IF-MAP protocol through IF-MAP server.